Berkanktk/CyberSecurity/README.md

 `-site:www.domain.com site:*.domain.com`

 **DNS Bruteforce**
 Bruteforce DNS (Domain Name System) enumeration is the method of trying tens, hundreds, thousands or even millions of different possible subdomains from a pre-defined list of commonly used subdomains.
-Fot this method, the tool [DNSrecon](https://www.kali.org/tools/dnsrecon/), [Sublist3r](https://github.com/aboul3la/Sublist3r) or [Turbolist3r](https://github.com/fleetcaptain/Turbolist3r) can be used.
+For this method, the tool [DNSrecon](https://www.kali.org/tools/dnsrecon/), [Sublist3r](https://github.com/aboul3la/Sublist3r) or [Turbolist3r](https://github.com/fleetcaptain/Turbolist3r) can be used.
+A more modern but slower alternative is [Amass](https://github.com/owasp-amass/amass).

+It is usually also a good idea to probe for HTTP and HTTPS services on the discovered subdomains to filter out any false positives.
+This can be done with the tool [httprobe](https://github.com/tomnomnom/httprobe).

 **Virtual Hosts**
 Some subdomains aren't always hosted in publically accessible DNS results, such as development versions of a web application or administration portals.
 Instead, the DNS record could be kept on a private DNS server or recorded on the developer's machines in their /etc/hosts file (or c:\windows\system32\drivers\etc\hosts file for Windows users) which maps domain names to IP addresses.